mattwamoto/Afiax-Employee-handbook/benefits/hybrid_working.md

 - Ensure you're familiar with our security requirements

 Some things to be aware of when thinking about working abroad:
-- Client laptops - you are not able to take a client laptop outside of the UK.
+- Client laptops - you are not able to take a client laptop outside of the Kenya.
-- VPN - you must use the VPN to access Made Tech systems.
+- VPN - you must use the VPN to access Afiax Connected Healthcare systems.
-- Our IT support - We’re only able to provide support during UK working hours.
-If there is a major issue with the laptop (or other equipment, such as your charger) you would be responsible for ensuring you are able to continue working until you return to the UK.
+- Our IT support - We’re only able to provide support during Kenya working hours.
+If there is a major issue with the laptop (or other equipment, such as your charger) you would be responsible for ensuring you are able to continue working until you return to the Kenya.

 If you remain uncertain or you have any additional questions, please reach out to the Compliance team, Ops, or People.